wp-plugins/xili-language/readme.txt

 3. define domain name of your theme - see note at end list below,
 4. Activate the plugin through the *'Plugins'* menu in WordPress,
 5. Go to the dashboard settings tab - language - and adapt default values if necessary by adding your languages in the catalog.
 You can set the order (1,2,3...) of the series. (used in `language_attributes()` template_tag).
-6. Modify each post by setting (checking) the language flag in xili-language sub-windows at the right of the editing window before publishing.
+6. Modify each post by setting (checking) the language flag in xili-language box at the right of the post editing window before publishing.
+7. If you are webmaster and want to add lot of personalizations in your theme, visit [expert's corner](http://dev.xiligroup.com/?cat=480&lang=en_us).

 = SPECIAL NOTE FOR VERSION >= 1.1.9 =

 With the cost of 50 lines more, plugin now detect automatically (if theme is good) `the theme_text_domain` and languages (.mo) sub-folder.
-It not mandatory to declare the two constats (but compatible with previous settings).
+It not mandatory to declare the two constants (but compatible with previous settings).
 Only encapsule the `load_theme_textdomain()` like in that example for a theme named fusion:

 `